Boston has so many great green spaces that people may not know about. Of course, if you haven’t visited these iconic parks yet, we hope you do:

 South Boston Maritime Park

 Next time you’re in the bustling Seaport neighborhood, check out South Boston Maritime Park.
 The park has a barbecue restaurant, Larry J’s BBQ Cafe is open seasonally on site, with plenty of tables and benches.
-It also known for live music performances.
+It is also known for live music performances.
 At the neighboring Eastport Park, there are wonderful contemporary sculptures.
 Note that dogs are not permitted at this park.

 Underground at Ink Block

 It may not be much of a hidden gem in Boston since opening in 2017, but Underground at Ink Block is a park that has become a cultural attraction.
 Rightfully named Underground at Ink Block, the open space resides under the I-93 overpass located between the South End and South Boston.
 The park has 20+ murals by local street artists.
-In addition there is a fenced dog park, curated retail, fitness, food and beverage experiences as well as a bike storage facility, and plenty of parking.
+In addition, there is a fenced dog park, curated retail, fitness, food and beverage experiences as well as a bike storage facility, and plenty of parking.